apache/airflow/docs/apache-airflow-providers-amazon/operators/glacier.rst

 Upload archive to an Amazon Glacier
 ===================================

-To adds an archive to a Amazon Glacier vault use :class:`~airflow.providers.amazon.aws.transfers.glacier_to_gcs.GlacierUploadArchiveOperator`
+To add an archive to an Amazon S3 Glacier vault use :class:`~airflow.providers.amazon.aws.transfers.glacier_to_gcs.GlacierUploadArchiveOperator`

 .. exampleinclude:: /../../airflow/providers/amazon/aws/example_dags/example_glacier_to_gcs.py